talwrii/twitter-exodus/readme.md

 There are tools to help you exist both on mastodon and twitter (tools may exist for other services) too and share information between them.

+You automatically share tweets to and from mastodon  with  a [crossposter](crossposter.masto.donte.com.br)

 ## Related ideas

 * [Redecentralize](https://redecentralize.org/about/) the concept of decentralizing it services for many reasons.